 Western China: heavy snows & rains, double-check local traffic conditions

-Western China is the most influenced regions by the recent cold weather.
+Western China is the most influenced region by the recent cold weather.
 Heavy snows have fallen in Xinjiang Autonomous Region; several main roads were blocked off and some flights were changed.
 Guizhou, a province in southwestern China, was also stricken by the freezing rain and frozen roads.
-Most of the expressways were shut and many visitors had to make their traveling by rails.
+Most of the expressways were shut and many visitors had to make their travel by rails.

 Southern China: less affected, everything is fine